How to Make Flyer Design Work in a Digital World

 The best marketing flyers share common elements:

-Notice how these promotional flyer designs place the benefit to the customer ahead of company information.
-Your logo isn't the star – your offer is.
+Notice how these promotional flyer designs prioritise the customer’s benefit over company information.
+Your logo isn’t the star – your offer is.

 Product Flyer Design That Shows Benefits